PickNikRobotics/abb_ros2/docs/NetworkingConfiguration.md

 Enter the Windows login password for the `<ROBOTSTUDIO_USER>` account when prompted.

 This will allow you to access RWS on the ROS2 computer on `127.0.0.1:<DESTINATION_PORT>`.
-This means, When lauching, you will need to set `robotstudio_ip:=127.0.0.1`.
+When launching ROS, use this value for robotstudio_ip: `127.0.0.1`.
 The full launch command would be:

     ros2 launch abb_bringup abb_control.launch.py description_package:=abb_irb1200_support description_file:=irb1200_5_90.xacro launch_rviz:=false moveit_config_package:=abb_irb1200_5_90_moveit_config use_fake_hardware:=false robotstudio_ip:=127.0.0.1